-Again, FRA's application of the HSL concerning bridge tenders is functional.
-Therefore, if a bridge tender performs service that is connected with or affects the movement of a train, he or she is subject to the constraints of either the train employee or dispatching service employee provisions of the HSL.
+Again, FRA's application concerning bridge tenders is functional.
+Therefore, if a bridge tender on a passenger railroad performs service that is connected with or affects the movement of a train, he or she is subject to the constraints of either the train employee provisions found at 49 CFR 228, Subpart F, or the dispatching service employee provisions of the HSL.